Temasys/karma-cdash-reporter/README.md

   }
 }
 ```
-These are valued that will be entered in your CDash xml document.
+These values will be used when generating your CDash xml document.

+A good way to generate this file is to use the [cmake configure_file command](http://www.cmake.org/cmake/help/latest/command/configure_file.html).
 The important values are:

 Value | Description | CMake variable (if any)